-WIC is a supplemental nutrition program for women, infants, and children and has been proven to reduce the incidence of low birth weight among participating families.
+WIC is a supplemental nutrition program for women, infants, and children proven to reduce the incidence of low birth weight infants and infant mortality among participating families.
 The program focuses on preventing nutrition related health problems and improving the health status of low-income, at risk-pregnant/postpartum/breastfeeding women and children up to age 5.
 WIC accomplishes this through the provision of nutritious foods, nutrition intervention, and referrals to other services.
+The WIC program achieves Medicaid and healthcare savings and contributes to the local economy.

-• Preterm births cost the U.S. over \$26 billion a year, with average first year medical costs for a premature/low birth-weight baby of \$49,033 compared to \$4,551 for a baby born without complications.
+A preterm birth costs the U.S. over \$26 billion a year, with average first year medical costs for a premature/low birth-weight baby of \$49,033 compared to \$4,551 for a baby born without complications.
 It costs approximately \$743 a year for a pregnant woman to participate in WIC with an average participation length of 13 months.
-We know that for every dollar spent on a pregnant woman in WIC, up to \$4.21 is saved in Medicaid.
+The WIC Program saves \$4.21 Medicaid dollars for every dollar spent on a pregnant woman in WIC.